 Government securities (G-sec) settled mixed on alternate bouts of buying and selling.
 The 8.79 per cent G-sec maturing in 2021 eased to Rs 101.46 from the overnight close of Rs 101.47, while its yield held steady at 8.56 per cent.
 The 8.97 per cent G-sec maturing in 2030 softened to Rs 101.20 from Rs 101.21, while its yield inched up to 8.84 per cent from 8.83 per cent.

 The 8.24 per cent G-sec maturing in 2018 moved down to Rs 98.71 from Rs 98.73, while its yield looked up to 8.52 per cent 8.51 per cent.

 However, the 8.19 per cent G-sec maturing in 2020 edged up to Rs 98.48 from Rs 98.47, while its yield ruled steady at 8.46 per cent.

 The 7.49 per cent G-sec maturing in 2017 and the 7.80 per cent G-sec maturing in 2021 were also quoted higher at Rs 96.64 and Rs 95.01, respectively.

-The Reserve Bank of India under the Liquidity Adjustment Facility purchased securities worth Rs 91,400 crore from 42 bids at the one-day repo auction at a fixed rate of eight per cent, while it sold securities worth Rs 10 crore from one bid at the one-day reverse repo auction, at a fixed rate of seven per cent.
+Call rates declined on the overnight call money market here on Thursday due to lack of demand from borrowing banks.
+The overnight call money rate finished lower at 8.2 per cent from yesterday’s level of 8.3 per cent.
+It moved in a range of 8.4 per cent and 8.15 per cent.
+The Reserve Bank of India under the Liquidity Adjustment Facility purchased securities worth Rs 1,25,065 crore from 52 bids at the one-day repo auction at a fixed rate of eight per cent and sold securities worth Rs 5 crore from one bid at the one-day reverse repo auction at a fixed rate of seven per cent.